 - What if I do not agree with the audit findings?

-If you do not agree with the changes, you have the right to appeal the audit findings upon receipt of the Liability of Determination.
-If you choose to appeal, you have 20 calendar days from the Date Mailed on the Liability Determination.
+You have the right to appeal the Audit Report decision if you do not agree.
+If you choose to appeal, you have 20 calendar days from the issue date on the Audit Report.
 Your appeal must be in writing and should list the reason(s) you disagree with the Division's findings.
-To appeal, follow the instructions under Appeal Rights on the Liability Determination.
+Appeal instructions are provided on the Liability Determination provided with the Audit Report.

 - Does an appeal stop interest from accruing on the balance owed?